 STEP 2

-LocalBased on these operating levels, the OC congestion is evaluated at step 2.
+Assume an actual shift factor is 1.0 from A3 to Local Congestion and its limit is 100 MW.
+Actual shift factors are zeros from all other units to this Local Congestion.
+Based on above unit operating levels, the OC (Local) congestion is evaluated at step 2.

 First we form the unit specific INC/DEC bids